hunt-genes/SMED8020/Day2/README.md

 # DAY 2 - Quality Control and Testing Association for Genome-Wide Association Studies

-# NEEDS TO BE UPDATED
-Link below.

-Please fill the following form during the exercise today: https://nettskjema.no/a/284234
+Please fill the following form during the exercise today: https://nettskjema.no/a/344365

 Thank you!